Functional central limit theorems for rough volatility: Applications

 \subsection{Speed benchmark against Markovian stochastic volatility models}

 In this section we benchmark the speed of the rDonsker scheme against the Hybrid scheme and a classical Markovian stochastic volatility model using~$10^5$ simulations and averaging the speeds over~$10$ trials.
-For the former ones we simulate the rBergomi model~\cite{BFG15}, whereas for the latter we use the classical Bergomi~\cite{Bergomi} model using a forward Euler scheme in both volatility and stock price.
-All three schemes are implemented in Cython to make the comparisson fair and to obtain C++ like speeds.
-Figure~\ref{fig: speeds} shows that rDonsker is approximately 2 times slower than the Markovian case whereas the Hybrid scheme is approximately 2.5 times slower.
-This is of course expected from the complexities of both schemes.
+For the former we simulate the rBergomi model~\cite{BFG16}, whereas for the latter we use the classical Bergomi~\cite{Bergomi05} model using a forward Euler scheme in both volatility and stock price.
+All three schemes are implemented in \texttt{Cython} to make the comparison fair, and to obtain speeds comparable to~\texttt{C++}.
+Figure~\ref{fig: speeds} shows that rDonsker is about twice slower than the Markovian case whereas the Hybrid scheme is approximately 2.5 times slower, which is expected from the complexities of both schemes.
 However, it is remarkable that the $\Oo(n\log n)$ complexity of the FFT stays almost constant with the grid size $n$ and the computational time grows almost linearly as in the Markovian case.
-We presume that this is the case since $n<<10000$ is relatively small.
-Figure~\ref{fig: speeds} also proves that rough volatility models can be implemented very efficiently and are not particularly slower than classical stochastic volatility models.
+We presume that this is the case since $n\ll 10000$ is relatively small.
+Figure~\ref{fig: speeds} also shows that rough volatility models can be implemented very efficiently and are not particularly slower than classical stochastic volatility models.